Antithesisx/keepwritings/README.md

 ### Usage

 `keepwritings` will launch the editor.
 Each time you save it, a new copy will be created. `recall` will launch a dmenu presenting all your previous writings, one entry per line.
 You can filter them by date or content.
 After you've made a selection, the file containing that line will be opened in your text editor of choice.

-For quick access, you might want to use a launcher.
-For most desktop environments, the shortcut for this is alt+F2.
+The point of keepwritings is that you have quick access to it.
+For this reason, I recommend binding a keyboard shortcut to it.
+There are lightweight, universal tools like xbindkeys, but if you're using a Desktop Environment, chances are there's already an option for it.

 ### Installation
 #### The easy way